 Definitely not the longest Toyota stretch without a new body style.
 Look at the Tundra.
 It has been without major design changes since 2007.
 Fans are excited that the tundra will soon be completely redesigned.

-It’s only natural to wonder what will come next for our fan-favorite Toyota 4Runner.
+It’s only natural to wonder what will come next for our fan-favorite 2024 Toyota 4Runner Limited.
 After all, this is one of the last true SUVs left on the planet.
 Its body design allows it to withstand harsh terrain and difficult obstacles.
 One of the hardest vehicles around.

 But then I recently heard from two Toyota sources that they were told to expect the year 2024 of the 6th generation 4Runner.